notator/ResidentSynthHostTestSite/README.md

 #### Acknowledgements
 This synthesizer uses clones of freeware wavetables (=presets, instruments) found on [Sergey Surikov's WebAudioFont page](https://surikov.github.io/webaudiofontdata/sound/).
-These are organized into custom sound fonts.
+These are organized into a custom WebAudioFont that can have 1-127 banks, each of which can contain 1-127 presets.
-For illustration and test purposes, the _ResidentSynthHost_ installs a deliberately large number of presets, organising them into several different fonts.
+For illustration and test purposes, the _ResidentSynthHost_ is configured to contain multiple banks and a large number of presets.
 Other installations would typically use less.
-On loading, these presets are automatically adjusted as follows:
+On loading, the presets are automatically adjusted as follows:
 - envelopes are tweaked
 - where possible and meaningful, zones are extended to cover the full range of MIDI keys
 - any errors in the wavetables are silently corrected